remnrem/luna-doc/docs/ref/manipulations.md

 shift in the timings of signals.
 If this matters, you can first resample all signals to align to the new offset perfectly.

+<h3>Methods</h3>

+[`ALIGN`](manipulations.md#align) reconstructs the internal EDF record structure so that a specified set of annotations — which must be non-overlapping and each an exact integer multiple of the current EDF record duration — map cleanly onto record boundaries.
+First, every annotation interval is validated: instances that span a discontinuity in the timeline or whose duration is not a whole-number multiple of the EDF record length are silently skipped.
+The surviving annotation intervals are sorted and checked for pairwise non-overlap, halting with an error if any overlap is found.
+A new set of EDF records is then pre-allocated, one record for every EDF-record-sized slot within each accepted annotation.
+For each signal channel (excluding the existing time-track), a contiguous slice of digital sample values is extracted from the original record store using the annotation interval as the slice boundary; because the annotation start may fall at a fractional sample position, the nearest available sample is selected, introducing at most one inter-sample shift.
+Digital values (not physical values) are copied directly into the new record buffer, preserving the existing scaling and offset fields.
+Once all channels are copied, the record count in the EDF header is updated, the old record store is replaced, and the internal timeline maps (`tp2rec`, `rec2tp`, `rec2tp_end`) are rebuilt from the per-record onset timestamps.
+Because EDF start times are constrained to whole seconds, the new EDF start is rounded to the nearest preceding second and all annotation onset values are shifted by the same amount to maintain consistency; the EDF header start-time field is updated to the corresponding clock time.
+Finally, the file is written as an EDF+D, with a freshly generated time-track that encodes each record's onset as a TAL timestamp.

 <h3>Parameters</h3>

 Main arguments